 Dr Liang Xutian graduated with first class honors in Bachelor of Veterinary Science from the University of Sydney in 2008.
 Xutian’s veterinary interests are in Acupuncture, Traditional Chinese Medicine and Rehabilitation.
 She received her certification in veterinary acupuncture at the Chi Institute in Spain 2011 and is currently working towards gaining her certification in Canine Rehabilitation.
-Xutian’s home is now filled with lots of jumping and licks from Solomon, a Singapore Special puppy who lives harmoniously with the resident senior cats Matt, Twiky and Earl and her two children.
+Xutian’s home is now filled with lots of jumping and licks from Solomon, a Singapore Special puppy and Goji, an ex-breeding Frenchie, bossed about by 3 rescue cats Matt, Twiky and Earl and her two children.

 Dr Melvin Tan graduated with Honours from the University of Melbourne in 2009, with a Bachelor of Veterinary Science degree.
 He has a special interest in small animal surgery, internal medicine and dermatology.
 He believes in continuing education, and completed a post-graduate distance education course in Surgery with the University of Sydney in 2012.
 In his spare time, Dr Tan enjoys playing rugby competitively, having represented the national sevens team in 2010, 2012 and 2015.
 His favourite rugby teams are the All Blacks and the Chiefs (double Super 15 champions).
 The rest of his free time is spent hanging out with Terry, an adorable adopted Cairn Terrier who was left abandoned after being diagnosed with Patent Ductus Arteriosus, a congenital heart problem which is often life-threatening if left untreated.
 Terry has since had surgery performed successfully by a specialist surgeon to correct his condition, and is a happy hyperactive puppy.